codecraftuk/codecraftuk.github.io/_posts/2018-06-01-pair-programming-ping-pong-pattern.md

 6. Account pays 2% interest on savings, calculated monthly.

 If you're not sure about a requirement just make something up, but try to keep things simple.
-Remember, it's just an excercise!
-We don't need to worry about GDRP compliance when doing a deposit!.
+Remember, it's just an exercise!
+We don't need to worry about GDRP compliance when doing a deposit!

-For simplicity, dont worry about error cases (what if deposit amount is negative? etc).
+For simplicity, don't worry about error cases (what if deposit amount is negative? etc).

 Either use your favourite lanaguge/tool/framework to build the app or build it online using [codesandbox.com](https://codesandbox.io/s/9349xjlnl4).